 I am Head of Research at Longview Philanthropy, where I help major philanthropists fund the projects with the most positive impact on our collective long-run future.

-I am currently a PhD Student in Philosophy at Rutgers University—New Brunswick, a Research Affiliate at the Legal Priorities Project, and a Global Priorities Fellow at the Forethought Foundation for Global Priorities Research.
+I am concurrently ABD in Philosophy at Rutgers University—New Brunswick, a Research Affiliate at the Legal Priorities Project, and a Global Priorities Fellow at the Forethought Foundation for Global Priorities Research.
 Before coming to Rutgers, I was a fellow at the National Institutes of Health Clinical Center, Department of Bioethics.

-My research focuses on the ethics and political science of longtermist institutions, with a secondary focus on animal moral, legal, and political philosophy.
-My dissertation focuses on States' duties of social and political justice to future generations given our unbridled power over them, and the implications for international law and the basic structure of the State when we take these duties seriously.
+My academic research focuses on the ethics and political science of longtermist institutions, with a secondary focus on animal moral, legal, and political philosophy.
+My dissertation is on States' duties of social and political justice to future generations given our unbridled power over them, and the implications for the structure of our political institutions when we take these duties seriously.

 My co-authored book Chimpanzee Rights: The Philosophers' Brief is now available.